artsandmetaphysics/goodlifeodyssey/_notes/how-to-read.md

 One may read for entertainment, information, or understanding.
 Here I consider how to read non-fiction books with the goal of gaining understanding about a topic.
 These approaches may apply to shorter works, but few will apply to fiction.

-Most non-fiction books are repetitive, disorganized, incorrect, inconsistent, or merely irrelevant.
+Many non-fiction books are repetitive, disorganized, incorrect, inconsistent, or merely irrelevant.
 Thus the first step of reading a book is to deduce how worthwhile it is.

 Start by skimming the preface, introduction, and concluding chapters.
 Study the table of contents.
 If available, use the index can help locate passages relevant to the topic you wish to understand.